elastic/integrations/packages/wiz/docs/README.md

 6. Save the integration.

 **Note:**
   - Vulnerability data_stream pulls vulnerabilities from the previous day.
-For more information, refer to the link [here](https://www.wiz.io/integrations?category=vulnerability_response_management#explore-catalog)

 ## Logs Reference